alex-neal/mars_cnn/index.md

 ![png](mars_cnn_files/mars_cnn_48_0.png)

 The confusion matrix shows that the model classifies images from the more common categories ("other", "dark_dune", and "edge") quite effectively.
 There is room for significant improvement in identification of the other classes.
 Images in the "streak" class, for one, were classified incorrectly as "other" 100% of the time.
-The single best way to improve performance on these classes would be to increase the size of the dataset to include a greater number of examples from these classes for the model to learn from.
-As shown by Wagner et al, a transfer learning approach can also improve the overall performance by 5%.
+The single best way to improve performance on these classes would be to increase the size of the dataset to include a greater number of examples from these classes for the network to learn from.
+Otherwise, transfer learning is probably the best known method for improving performance, as demonstrated by Wagner et al.

 <br>